wyomingw4w/wyomingw4w.org/_pages/financial.md

 at 866-372-7526.** The Wyoming Abortion Fund is a separate fund managed by Planned Parenthood.
 It is specifically intended to help Wyoming residents afford an abortion.
 You are welcome to call them before or after calling us.
-It is not unusual for a woman to receive funding from both funds, as needed.
+It is not unusual for a person to receive funding from both funds, as needed.

 **When we provide assistance** we notify the clinic and pay them